Cheaper to purchase - cost from as little as $1,500 for a basic commuter bike up to $7,000 for a high end cargo bike.

 Faster at deliveries than vans - A recent study found that electric cargo bicycles in London were able to make make deliveries 60% faster than delivery vans.

 Better for interactions with the public - Employees are more accessible and have more contact with the public when riding a bicycle than when enclosed in a car.

-Better for situational awareness - particularly important for police on the beat.
+Better for situational awareness - A rider can see and hear much more than a driver can in all directions - particularly important for police on the beat.

 Can beat traffic congestion - Bikes can bypass congestion and accidents that trap cars and trucks, fitting through narrow openings between cars or down alleys or turning around to take alternate routes.

 Can go more places - Bikes can access places that cars and trucks are not allowed (e.g. across parkland) or where the car or truck would be very intrusive (e.g. pedestrian paths)

 Only require a fraction of the parking space - 2 cargo bikes or up to 10 regular bikes can fit in a normal car parking space